-Credit risk originates, mainly from customers for sales and services, as well as from various debtors.
-The Group's risk control establishes the credit quality that the client must possess, taking into account its financial position, past experience and other factors.
-The Group considers that it does not have significant concentrations of credit risk, this being understood to refer to the possible impact that a default on receivables could have on the income statement.
+Credit risk originates, mainly from customers for sales and services, as well as from other debtors.
+The Company defines the credit risk management and analysis policy of its new clients before proceeding to offer them the usual payment terms and conditions.
+The Company's risk control establishes the credit quality that the client must possess, taking into account its financial position, past experience and other factors.
+The Company considers that it does not have significant concentrations of credit risk, this being understood to refer to the possible impact that a default on receivables could have on the income statement.

-The Group maintains its cash and other equivalent liquid assets in entities with the best credit quality.
+The Company maintains its cash and other equivalent liquid assets in entities with the best credit quality.